hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - <span style="color: #bb6600;">outbreak control</span> through custom detections
   - using global threat intelligence to defense and protect against known and emerging threats w/ feeds from
     - Talos Security Intelligence and Research Group
-    - Threat Grid’s threat intelligence
+    - Threat Grid's threat intelligence
   - file disposition:
     - a categorization from the AMP cloud that determines what actions are taken on the file download
     - actions for file disposition